jmanager25/tavares-barbershop/README.md

 Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

 [Am I Responsive?](http://ami.responsivedesign.is/) To show the website image on a range of devices.

+## Deployment

+Github Pages was used to deploy the live website.
+The instructions to achieve this are below:

+* Log in (or sign up) to Github.
+* Find the repository for this project, tavares-barbershop
+* Click on the Settings
+* Click on the Pages, on the left side navigation bar
+* Under "Branch" click the drop-down menu and select "main"
+* click save, the site is now deployed and a link is provided.